 The Governance Advisory Committee shall assess the current membership on the Board to identify any gaps that need to be filled to ensure an inclusive, region-wide body.

-A list of potential nominees will be identified by the Governance Advisory Committee, Intergovernmental Council, and/or Regional Task Force on Homelessness.

 Quarter 3: (January-March):

-Potential nominees will be solicited by Governance Advisory Committee, Intergovernmental Council, or RTFH as appropriate
+An open recruitment process shall be conducted to solicit applications for expiring seats.

 Quarter 4: (April-June):

-An open application process shall be conducted to solicit applications for expiring seats.

-The Governance Advisory Committee shall evaluate non-service provider seat applicants and develop a recommended slate for the CoC Advisory Board.
+The Governance Advisory Committee shall evaluate applicants for Flexible and Designated Lived Experience Seats, and develop a recommended slate for the CoC Board.
 The proposed slate shall also include Appointed Seat representatives.
 The CoC Board shall vote on the recommended slate.

 At the Annual Meeting of the General Membership, voting members will be asked to elect providers to fill vacating seats.
-In addition, they will be asked to ratify the Advisory Board’s approved slate.
+In addition, they will be asked to ratify the Board’s approved slate.

-The Intergovernmental Council shall meet to fill any seats held by elected officials where the term is expiring.

 Board Orientations shall be conducted for new members, including submission of signed Board Commitment Form and Conflict of Interest disclosures.

 Updated annual Conflict of Interest Disclosures are submitted by all Board members.